 The first 3 days were the hardest, but it became easier after this point.
 I quickly stopped craving a cigarette at random points in the day, it was only when I found myself in situations where I enjoyed smoking, such as socialising with friends or having a morning coffee.
 So I removed myself from these situations and changed my routine and it got a bit easier.

 I was lucky - my friends and partner all supported me stopping smoking.
 They wouldn’t let me slip and really encouraged to stick to my promise.
 Some friends would distract me if I felt the urge to smoke and others would take me out of an environment if it was where I had often smoked before.

 My decision to give up wasn’t as a result of a diagnosis, simply that I wanted to stop smoking before it became a serious addiction.
 Because of this, some of my friends required more persuading and to this day are not convinced that I’ve actually quit smoking.
 Although annoying at first, I think this encouraged me to keep going as I wanted to prove them wrong.

 Despite a few slip-ups, I feel so much better and confident for the future

 During the process I had 3 slip-ups, but I found each time affected me more than the last.
 The last time I had a cigarette I almost threw up – I can’t believe I used to enjoy something I now find so repulsive!
 I’m now able to be around other smokers for some time, and not feel the need to smoke too.

-I’m training to run a half marathon, which had to be postponed because of the coronavirus, something which wouldn’t have been possible when I was smoking.
+I had been training to run a half marathon, which had to be postponed because of the coronavirus, something which wouldn’t have been possible when I was smoking.
 Since quitting I feel much better about myself, in terms of my health and attitude towards life.
-I’d encourage anyone who has thought about quitting to do so immediately, as the benefits are huge for yourself and the people around you.
+I’d encourage anyone who has thought about quitting to do so as the benefits are huge for yourself and the people around you.
 There's never been a better time to change your habits and quit for good.